 Hunt for context and scan the horizon.
 Get out of your bubble and start exploring.
 What is going on around you?
 What is the context you work in?
 How does your organisation relate to your environment?
 What are the contextual shifts we are facing, as an organisation, as an industry, as a society?

-This goes way beyond looking at what start-ups are developing within your sector.
-Health, income inequality, tax shifts, ecology can be as important to create a good context.
+Looking for context goes way beyond looking at what start-ups are developing within your sector.
+Health, income inequality, tax shifts, ecology can be as essential to creating a useful context.

 We tend to forget quickly.
-Looking back to 2008, in the heat of the financial crisis, we already learned a similar lesson: know the context that you work in.
+Looking back to 2008, in the heat of the financial crisis, we already learned a similar lesson: know the context in which you work.

 STEP 3: Sift your key uncertainties